mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 This post explores the philosophy of 'safe superintelligence' in relation to human values.
 I've long been interested in the notion of objective morality as a unifying framework for civilisation to follow.
 In this post, I outline a chain of eight links that describe how humanity should behave as we approach superintelligence if we want to build systems that cure disease, end poverty, and shower us with technological bounty.

-The goal should be to build a Asimov's 'Foundation' repository, imbued with the right values and goals from the outset, so that as it grows in power and influence, it guides humanity away from tyranny and destruction (and towards the a morally utopic win-state).
+To distill this essay into a couple sentences: The goal should be to build a Asimov's 'Foundation' repository, imbued with the right values and goals from the outset, so that as it grows in power and influence, it guides humanity away from tyranny and destruction (and towards the a morally utopic win-state).
+This is premised on a more philosophical basis that for all observed beings, there is a tractable degree of overlap to suggest a moral objective function exists and ought (yes, ought) to be followed.

 ---